mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 Allows you to create special effects when an NPC is hit by a projectile.

-### public virtual bool StrikeNPC(NPC npc, ref double damage, ref float knockback, int hitDirection, ref bool crit)
+### public virtual bool StrikeNPC(NPC npc, ref double damage, int defense, ref float knockback, int hitDirection, ref bool crit)

 Allows you to use a custom damage formula for when an NPC takes damage from any source.
 For example, you can change the way defense works or use a different crit multiplier.
 Return false to stop the game from running the vanilla damage formula; returns true by default.